 This course surveys American literature since the Civil War-from naturalist authors Walt Whitman, Mark Twain, Edith Wharton, and others, to modernists such as Gertrude Stein and T. S. Eliot, to the Beats and the rise of Pop, to the many styles of postmodern theater, short story, poem, television, film and net-based writing, including David Mamet, John Ashbery, and Richard Ford.
-Prerequisites: ENG 211.
+Prerequisites: ENG 101, ENG 102, and ENG 201.
+Concurrent enrollment in ENG 201 is acceptable.
 (3 credits)

-221 British Literature 1
+221 British Literature I

 This course surveys British literature from the Middle Ages to the late eighteenth century.
 Prominent works by Chaucer, Shakespeare, Milton, Spenser, Locke, and Boswell will be discussed as well as these works' historical context.
-Prerequisites: ENG 101.
+Prerequisites: ENG 101, ENG 102, and ENG 201.
+Concurrent enrollment in ENG 201 is acceptable.
 (3 credits)